Customer Service Dashboard Template

 Setting up KPIs for Customer Services

 Let us see the industry standards for each KPI.
 Excel has a wide range of tools to highlight data and show the high or low values.
-Using conditional formatting rules, you can set up the accepted values, ranges, and colors, like the example below.
+You can set up the accepted values, ranges, and colors using conditional formatting rules, like the example below.
 Show the result using red, amber, and green regardless of RAG reporting.

 Create a new rule, and under the ‘Select a Rule Type’ group, choose ‘Format all cells based on their values.’
 Use icon sets, and select your preferred icon style.